Moh-najafi/Segmentation-WSI-andU-Net-Manipulation/README.md

 ![image](https://github.com/Moh-najafi/Segmentation-WSI-andU-Net-Manipulation/assets/93668623/f4e6073a-8ef9-44bc-8292-82fd79568618)
 ![image](https://github.com/Moh-najafi/Segmentation-WSI-andU-Net-Manipulation/assets/93668623/d8531480-ea0e-429f-976f-2b403cca04ca)

-and there is another update: (the picks are in cost function might be solved by more diversified data for training and testing. tile_size = 512 stride = 256
+and there is another update: (the picks are in cost function might be solved by more diversified data for training and validating. tile_size = 512 stride = 256
 171 images for train: